Skip to main content

 Best for: Users who want to stick with ChatGPT

 ChatGPT's Browse feature and plugins like Scholar AI add citation capabilities to the familiar interface.
-Better than baseline ChatGPT, but not as robust as purpose-built tools.
+Better than baseline ChatGPT, but not as solid as purpose-built tools.

 How citations work: